Materials

 Progress:

-We diverted 36% of our waste in 2022, which is a 10% increase from last year but still not as high as our pre-pandemic diversion rate.
-Overall materials usage (the combined tonnage of municipal solid waste, single-stream recycling, and food waste) was down 19% from pre-pandemic usage (2019).
+We diverted 34% of our waste in 2023, which is a 2% decrease from last year.
+Overall materials usage (the combined tonnage of municipal solid waste, single-stream recycling, and food waste) was down 11% from pre-pandemic usage (2019).

 Goal: